 The School of Civil Engineering at the University of Birmingham is pioneering a new initiative to take bridge construction out to local schools and sixth forms to engage young people in the discipline.
 Visiting 10 and 11 year-olds at a local primary school today (Monday 29 April), this is the first session of an exciting new idea to encourage school children to get hands on with engineering.

 A pop-up construction site enables pupils to piece together a real 15 metre-long cable-stayed bridge using scale drawings and assisted by experts from the University.
-The challenge helps budding engineers understand the complexities of bridge design and construction and get real experience of the kind of projects they could be involved with if they study civil engineering at university.
+The challenge will help budding engineers to understand the complexities of bridge design and construction and get real experience of the kind of projects they could be involved with if they study civil engineering at university.

-Professor Mark Sterling, Head of the School of Civil Engineering, said ‘We look forward to constructing our bridge in schools and seeing how the children engage in engineering, an integral part of our society.
+Professor Mark Sterling, Head of the School of Civil Engineering, said ‘We are looking forward to constructing our bridge at the first school today and seeing how the school children engage engineering, an integral part of our society.
 The University is committed to public engagement and this new scheme demonstrates important dialogue between engineers and the local community through innovative fun activities.’

-This first session took place at Our Lady of Fatima Catholic Primary School, Harborne, Birmingham, and the programme is planned to roll out at schools and sixth forms across the city in the next school term.
+This first session will take place at Our Lady of Fatima Catholic Primary School, Harborne, Birmingham and the programme is planned to roll out at schools and sixth forms across the city in the next school term.

 Image: the cable-stayed bridge fully constructed at the University of Birmingham

 The pilot project will comprise two sessions (morning and afternoon) for year 5 and year 6 students.

 For media enquiries, please contact Samantha Williams, University of Birmingham Press Office, +44 (0)121 414 6029